Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Background on wrapped Floer homology

-\begin{rem} Let $H$ be a Hamiltonian as above and use let $\Lambda_s'$ denote the Legendrian submanifold of which $\phi^s_H(L')$ is an exact Lagrangian filling.
+\begin{remark} Let $H$ be a Hamiltonian as above and use $\Lambda_s'$ to denote the Legendrian submanifold of which $\phi^s_H(L')$ is an exact Lagrangian filling.
 Given that $\phi^s_H$ is non-trivial, for $s > 0$ sufficiently large there are no Reeb chords from $\Lambda$ to $\Lambda_s'$.
-There is thus a natural identification
+Moreover, there is a natural identification